wellcomecollection/docs/rfcs/043-recording-deletions/README.md

 -   **Some as-yet-unforeseen issue.**
     If this doesn't work in practice, we reverse the process: merge the "deleted" table back into the "live" table, remove the "deleted" table, and we're back at our current setup.

+## Possible future extensions

+-   We could move more records to the "deleted" table if we're happy to live with the 404/410 distinction.
+-   We could set up a separate pipeline that indexes deleted Works directly from the "deleted" table, bypassing the more expensive parts of the catalogue pipeline.